 What are the Making Tax Digital changes?

-From April 2022, HMRC will roll out the scheme to all VAT-registered businesses, which will have to report digitally.
-Then, from April 2023, Making Tax Digital will be applied to anyone filing self-assessment tax returns for business or property income of £10,000 or more.
+From April 2022, HMRC will roll out the scheme to all VAT-registered businesses, which will then have to report digitally.
+Then, from April 2024, Making Tax Digital will be applied to anyone filing self-assessment tax returns for business or property income of £10,000 or more.
 This second change will cover most self-employed people and buy-to-let landlords.
+General Partnerships are to be brought in to the scheme from April 2025.

 Importantly, you will have to use software to send HMRC financial updates every quarter.
 You follow these with an annual ‘final declaration’, which takes the place of the annual self-assessment tax return.